Skip to main content

 Get rid of Player Location Check plugin in web browser on Mac

 • Open the browser and go to Safari menu.
-Select Preferences in the drop-down list
+Select Preferences in the drop-down list.

 Go to Preferences in Safari

-• Once the Preferences screen appears, hit the Privacy tab at the top.
-Find the option that says Remove All Website Data and click on it
+• Go back to the Safari Preferences and hit the Privacy tab at the top.
+Find the option that says Manage Website Data and click on it.

-Remove All Website Data option under Privacy
+Manage Website Data option under Privacy tab

-• The system will display a confirmation dialog that also includes a brief description of what the reset does.
-Specifically, you may be logged out of some services and encounter other changes of website behavior after the procedure.
-If you’re okay with that, go ahead and click the Remove Now button
+• The browser will display a follow-up screen listing the websites that have stored data about your Internet activities.
+This dialog additionally includes a brief description of what the removal does: you may be logged out of some services and encounter other changes of website behavior after the procedure.
+If you’re okay with that, go ahead and click on the Remove All button.

 Confirmation dialog

-• Open Chrome, click the More (⁝) icon in the top right-hand part of the window, and select Settings in the drop-down
+• Open Chrome, click the Customize and control Google Chrome (⁝) icon in the top right-hand part of the window, and select Settings in the drop-down

 • When on the Settings pane, select Advanced

 • Scroll down to the Reset settings section.
-Under the Restore settings to their original defaults option, click the Reset settings button

 Reset settings in Chrome on Mac